BonoboPLC/bonoboplc_wiki/administration/staff.md

 ## Create the new User

 Click "Create" to complete the setup.
-On success, you will be taken to the new User's profile page where you can assign permissions to them.
+On success, you will be taken to the new User's profile page where you can set their access rights.

 ## Setting Agent Permissions